New PhD projects for 2020/2021:

 I'm always keen to hear from anyone interested in studying the evolution and ecology of plants.
-The next round of applications will be the autumn of 2017--please contact me any time from late summer to discuss an application.
+The next round of applications will be in the autumn/winter--please contact me any time from late summer to discuss an application.
 Students not eligible for UK research council funding, or interested in proposing their own projects, should contact me directly rather than applying for advertised positions (Alex.Twyford [at] ed.ac.uk) to discuss project ideas and funding possibilities.
 Research themes could include, but are not limited to: (1) the evolution of novel life history strategies (particularly plant parasitism), (2) population genetics and phylogeography of British native plants, (3) genomic analyses of the widespread North American plant Mimulus guttatus, (4) speciation histories of diverse tropical genera.
 Projects typically include a mixture of fieldwork, experimental studies and genetics/genomics.
 Students are encouraged to send their CV and brief summary of research interests to start the application process in motion.
 I'd welcome students from the UK and abroad, and will offer advice on the best funding stategy.

 Undergraduate opportunities include lab or field-based summer projects (funded by the Genetics Society, deadline 31st March.
 Please apply early), undergraduate honours projects, and casual lab work.